beny23/myblog/content/posts/making_software_quickly.md

 ![JRS First Day Stats](/images/making_software_quickly_stats_1.png)

 And SEISS was even bigger on its first day...

 Equally impressive were the customer satisfaction stats

 ![SEISS Satisfaction Levels](/images/making_software_quickly_stats_2.png)

 From my point of view, the effort that went into delivering these systems was nothing short of miraculous.
-There were dire predictions about “surely, the website will crash” - when that didn’t happen, the social media doom-mongers were predicting that “there will be problems with payments”.
+There were dire predictions about "surely, the website will crash" - when that didn't happen, the social media doom-mongers were predicting that "there will be problems with payments".

 ![Private Eye Scepticism](/images/making_software_quickly_eye.jpg)